model context experience / learn how the best AI products are built

 The only way to get good at AI and level up your career is to dive in.

 Level up your career, level up your team.
-Hands-on practice, regular office hours, direct Slack channel for questions.
+Hands-on practice, regular office hours, Slack access for any questions.
 Custom designed for product managers, UX professionals, designers, researchers and builders that are serious about figuring out this AI thing.

 Get started for free No credit card required.
 Full access to our free videos and mailing list.